 D/D is simply Direct Debit, so refers to any payments set up to regularly go out of your account.
 You’ll usually see your credit card payments or bills tagged with this on your bank statement.
 Remember with a DD the bank has no control on when the payment is taken or how much is taken – this is set by the bill originator.
 The rules say that they must notify you of how much they will be taking from your account and when.

 DWP stands for the Department of Work and Pensions.
 If you’re receiving any benefits like Jobseeker’s Allowance or Child Maintenance, they’ll show on your statements as being paid by the DWP.

 IBAN is your International Bank Account Number.
 It’s just like your regular account number but with more characters added, and you’ll need it if you ever have to send or receive payments to different countries.
 If you are a thinkmoney Managed Current Account customer, to find your IBAN, just look on the top right of your thinkmoney statement from RBS.

 ISA is an Individual Savings Account; a way to save money without having to pay income or capital gains tax on it.
 Up until 30th June 2014, savers could only deposit up to £5,940 in cash for the last tax year into their ISA, and up to £11,880 in a stocks and shares ISA.
 However, these have all been replaced with NISAs – which simply stands for New ISAs.
 You can now put away up to £15,000 a year in tax-free savings into your NISA.

 OAM stands for Online Account Management.
-It allows thinkmoney customers to check and manager their Personal Accounts via PC, Mac or a mobile device.
+It allows thinkmoney customers to check and manager their Managed Current Accounts via PC, Mac or a mobile device.

 POS stands for ‘point of sale’ and refers to any transactions that you’ve made using your card in store or online.